MinuMThomas/CookBook/README.md

 ### Typography

-All fonts are imported from google fonts
+All fonts are imported from google fonts – Merriweather, Spectral & Sans- Serif

 ### Color scheme